xelfia/Virtueld/manual.md

 * `Loading...` after a while and combat starts.

 > * If there is any problem with the compatibility between XVRF and the selected character model, unusual behavior may occur during or after `Loading...`.
-> * Please let me know if there is a possibility of new discorveries☺
+> * Please let me know if there is a possibility of new discovery☺

 ## Link to VRoid Hub